NHF can transfer your films and videos to DVD, Blu-ray or Digital Video safely and economically

-We will carefully inspect, assemble and repair your 8mm, Super 8mm (including Polaroid Polavision and Technicolor Magi-Cartridges), 9.5mm (Pathe/Pathex) or 16mm films and transfer them to the format of your choice.
-Films are digitized using our MWA Flashtransfer Choice 2K+ digital scanner, which allows us to deliver high quality images on DVD (standard definition), Blu-ray (high definition), or as digital video files (high definition or 2K) in various file formats such as Uncompressed 10-bit MOV, Apple ProRes (422, HQ, 4444, etc.) and DPX or TIFF files.
+We will carefully inspect, assemble and repair your 16mm, 8mm, Super 8mm (including Polaroid Polavision and Technicolor Magi-Cartridges), or 9.5mm (Pathe/Pathex) films and transfer them to the format of your choice.
+Films are digitized using our MWA Flashtransfer Choice 2K+ digital scanner, which allows us to deliver high quality images on DVD (standard definition), Blu-ray (high definition), or as digital video files (high definition or 2K) in various file formats such as Uncompressed 10-bit MOV, Apple ProRes (422, HQ, 4444, etc.), DPX and TIFF files.
 Videotapes are digitized at native standard definition resolutions and can also be delivered on DVD, Blu-ray or as digital video files.

 Free estimates are always available in person, over the phone or by mail.
 In the event that your film needs special care that isn’t offered in-house, we can refer you to the proper laboratories.

-The final cost for all jobs will be:
+The final cost for all jobs will include:

 LABOR – FILM